KarazhanSucks/subsyncerr/README.md

 Things to fix:
 Timestamp in main.py doesn't update time because placed in top of code where it is only processed once.
+Change -mpt in subaligner from 360 to 1000, to support older slower computers that need more time to extract audio from video.